-Disclaimer: I received a copy of this program in exchange for an honest review.
+Disclaimer: I received a copy of this book in exchange for an honest review.

 Like many women, especially homeschooling moms, I have a TON on my plate.
 This season of littles & technological escapism, short temper, lack of discipline & general overwhelm had me (and my poor family) in a state of survival.
 Better than before, but still spilling into survival mode.
 The opportunity to review Flourish: Balance for Homeschool Moms (published by homeschool curriculum provider Apologia Educational Ministries) could not have come at a better time.